 UX is the intuitive, empathetic, and human-centric approach to managing a person’s interaction with technology.
-UX involves everything that affects a person’s perceptions, interactions, and feelings before, during, and after their interaction with a digital product or service.
+UX involves everything that impacts a person’s perceptions, interactions, and feelings before, during, and after their interaction with a digital product or service.

 In today’s society, digital experiences, particularly mobile experiences, are entirely ingrained in day-to-day activities; so much so, people are often unaware of how small the gap is between their digital and real-world actions.
 Digital services are officially an extension of subconscious human behavior.
-The statistics on the matter from AppDynamics’ 2019 App Attention Index survey are compelling:
+The statistics on the matter from AppDynamics’ 2021 App Attention Index survey are compelling:

 Design thinking is an iterative approach to problem-solving that helps businesses continuously reposition and think critically about business problems in human-centric ways.
 Design thinking encourages companies to think differently about business goals and whether or not they’re attainable.
 More importantly, design thinking prompts business stakeholders to analyze their business strategy and how it will translate into a product strategy.
 Practicing design thinking also offers many strategic advantages and deliverables.
-The entire process creates innovative solutions to prototype and test, but also helps companies set product goals, understand business outcomes, map out user journeys, prioritize MVP features, and create a future-oriented product roadmap.
+The entire process creates innovative solutions to prototype and test.
+It also helps companies set product goals, understand business outcomes, map out user journeys, prioritize MVP features, and create a future-oriented product roadmap.